Dear seniors,

 rkn61

-In your post you had mentioned "After this he received a mail on back dated 22 Mar 22 that your employment is being terminated".
+In your post, you had mentioned, "After this, he received an email dated 22 Mar 22 stating that your employment is being terminated."

-As our learned member asked, have you received any relieving letter of resignation acceptance letter advising date of relieving.
+As our learned member asked, have you received any relieving letter or resignation acceptance letter advising the date of relieving?
 If available, then you have a very strong case.

 From India, Aizawl